Summary

 William Beechey, Kenneth Dixon playing with a shuttlecock, c.
 1790.

 Games with a shuttlecock are attested to as early as 2,000 years ago, and have been popular in India, China, Japan, and Siam.[1]
 Various traditional shuttlecock games have been played by North American indigenous peoples, including the Kwakiutl, Pima, Salish, and Zuni; they are often played with a feathered shuttle made of corn husk or twigs and sometimes a wooden battledore.[2]
 In Europe, battledore and shuttlecock was played by children for centuries, and ancient drawings appearing to depict the game have been found in Greece.[1]
-Its most popular modern development is the game of badminton.
+The modern game is closely related to the professional sport of Badminton.

 See also